yangjinkun377/TCHnet/README.md

 # TCHnet-PhaseUnwrapping
-“Physically-Constrained Data Simulation and Transformer-Based Learning for InSAR Phase Unwrapping in Mining Areas”
+“Mechanism-Informed Transformer-CNN Learning for Direct Retrieval of Large-Gradient Mining Deformation from Noisy InSAR Interferograms”

 Code will be released upon acceptance.